What is a Plumber, Pipefitter, or Steamfitter?

 - Water Pump Installer

 In 2016, there was an estimated number of 480,600 jobs in the United States for Plumber, Pipefitter, or Steamfitter.
 New jobs are being produced at a rate of 15.6% which is above the national average.
 The Bureau of Labor Statistics predicts 75,200 new jobs for Plumber, Pipefitter, or Steamfitter by 2026.
-Due to new job openings and attrition, there will be an average of 61,000 job openings in this field each year.
+There will be an estimated 61,000 positions for Plumber, Pipefitter, or Steamfitter per year.

 The states with the most job growth for Plumber, Pipefitter, or Steamfitter are Utah, Nevada, and Arizona.
 Watch out if you plan on working in Maine, Alaska, or Vermont.
 These states have the worst job growth for this type of profession.

-How Much Does a Plumber, Pipefitter, or Steamfitter Make?
+What is the Average Salary of a Plumber, Pipefitter, or Steamfitter

 The typical yearly salary for Plumbers, Pipefitters, and Steamfitters is somewhere between $32,100 and $93,700.